-nereby repealed, replaced and superseded to the extent only of such inconsistency of conflict.
 Section 6.
-Authorization for Mayor to Sign Deve lopment Agreement The Mayor is hereby authorized to sign the second PUD approval and associated vested property rights l amendment to the PUD Agreement that extends the until Section 7.
-Severability the invalidity of any section, phrase, clause or portion ompetent jurisdiction shall not affect the validity or Section 8.
-Effective Date This Ordinance shall become effective onX throughout this Ordinance.
-X, 20XX (the "Effective Date") as herein referenced Section 9.
-Public Hearing A public hearing on this Ordinance was held on Chambers, Town Hall, 455 Mountain Village Bly notice of such application as required by the public l the XX th day of, 20xx in the Town Council vd, Mountain Village, Colorado 81435, with public hearing noticing requirements of the CDC.
-INTRODUCED, READ AND REFERRED to pu of Mountain Village, Colorado on the 21 ST day of ablic hearing before the Town Council of the Town November, 2019.
-TOWN OF MOUNTAIN VILLAGE TOWN OF MOUNTAIN VILLAGE, COLORADO, A HOME-RULE MUNICIPALITY By: ATTEST: Jackie Kennefick, Town Clerk
+Authorization for Mayor to Sign Developm ent Agreement The Mayor is hereby authorized to sign the second ame PUD approval and associated vested property rights until Section 7.
+Severability The provisions of this Ordinance are severable and the in of this Ordinance as determined by a court of compet effectiveness of the remainder of this Ordinance.
+Section 8.
+Effective Date This Ordinance shall become effective onXX, 20 throughout this Ordinance.
+XX (the "Effective Date") as herein referenced Section 9.
+Public Hearing A public hearing on this Ordinance was held on the Chambers, Town Hall, 455 Mountain Village Blvd, Mountain villag Sountain Village, Colorado 81435, with public INTRODUCED, READ AND REFERRED to public I of Mountain Village, Colorado on the $21^{\rm ST}$ day of Nove TOWN OF MOUNTAIN VILLAGE, COLORADO, A HOME-RULE MUNICIPALITY By: Laila Benitez, Mayor Laila Benitez, Mayor ATTEST: Jackie Kennefick, Town Clerk

-TOWN OF MOUNTAIN VILLAGE TOWN OF MOUNTAIN VILLAGE,
+HEARD AND FINALLY ADOPTED by the Town Council of the Town of Mountain Village Colorado this XX th day of, 20XX.

-COLORADO, A HOME-RULE MUNICIPALITY
+TOWN OF MOUNTAIN VILLAGE TOWN OF MOUNTAIN VILLAGE, COLORADO, A HOME-RULE MUNICIPALITY

 By: Laila Benitez, Mayor

 ATTEST:

 Jackie Kennefick, Town Clerk

 Approved As To Form:

 J. David Reed, Town Attorney